 The gateway to this proud and independent Polynesian island nation, Upolu packs in something for everyone.
 It’s that stereotypical tropical island – where waterfalls seem to be cascading from everywhere, where white and black sand beaches are a thing of the norm, and where the unique Samoan culture can be experienced firsthand.
 It’s also one of the most affordable South Pacific destinations – as simple or as luxurious as you want it to be.
 From the colorful markets of its capital city Apia, to the laid-back beach fale accommodations on the dreamiest of its beaches, to the natural pools that appear as if taken straight out of a fairytale – your vivid memories of beautiful Samoa will last for eternity.

 In a vast ocean dotted with infinite lagoons, perhaps the most striking of them all is to be found in Aitutaki.
-A short flight from the main island of Rarotonga brings you to a quiet little ‘half island half atoll’ – where nothing seems to happen and where the word ‘rush’ simple doesn’t exist.
+A short flight from the main island of Rarotonga brings you to a quiet little ‘half-island half atoll’ – where nothing seems to happen and where the word ‘rush’ simply doesn’t exist.
 The main reasons to visit Aitutaki is to detach from the stresses of life and to explore its magical lagoon.
 Once you’ve completed a circle island tour on a rented scooter, head to the small motu (islets) that hug the outer reaches of the lagoon.
 Out here, you’ll snorkel in coral gardens and make landfall on beaches where fine white sand simply blinds your eyes on a sunny day.
 If you’ve always wondered where pictures of that perfect beach you see in travel magazines, posters and screensavers were taken – the answer probably lies in Aitutaki!